Browser does not support script.

 You can get help with the costs of teacher training.
 A student finance package will include a Tuition Fee Loan and a Maintenance Loan.
-You may also be eligible for extra help if you have children or are disabled.
+You may also be eligible for extra help if you have children or have a disability.

 Most courses are also eligible for a tax-free bursary or scholarship depending on your subject, degree classification or highest academic qualification.

 Every course has day-to-day costs for essential books, trips, stationery, printing and photocopying.

 Travel costs for placements vary depending on the location of schools and your mode of transport, sometimes these may be reclaimed depending on your individual circumstances.

 We organise occasional visits to increase subject knowledge.
 Travel costs are at your own expense but we do encourage car sharing.
 In addition there is sometimes a fee but this is not normally more than £20 in total.

 In addition, we encourage you to join subject specific associations.
 The cost is typically between £25 to £50 for which you benefit from their support, guidance and resources.